elyxlz/nexus/README.md

 - [ ] dependent jobs (a after b is done)
 - [ ] ensure cli and api version align, else restart
 - [ ] refactor, move more things away from cli and to the api
+- [ ] blacklist bugged out
+- [ ] prompt yes or now before removing or killing
+- [ ] put runtime and time started on same line

 ## Longterm TODO